Projects are presented in chronological order, starting with the most recent.

 Nixie tube tester

 We had to gut and rebuid our entire basement, including my workshop, following a flood in 2011.
-Although it took a lot of time, money and effort, my new bench is a joy to work at.
+We've since moved out of the flood zone to higher elevation.

 Message indicator extension

-My phone has a flashing light to indicate that I have a message, but I couldn't see it from the doorway of my study, so I cut up a length of fiber optic cable into pieces, made it into a bundle, and inserted it into a copper fixture that I painted (well, actually Sharpied) black & affixed to the phone.
+My phone has a flashing light to indicate that I have a message, but it's somewhat hidden behind the handpiece, so I cut up a length of fiber optic cable into pieces, made it into a bundle, and inserted it into a copper fixture that I painted (well, actually Sharpied) black & affixed to the phone.
 Voila!
 Now I can see the flashing light from the doorway, without having to go to the phone to check it :)

 SD card to USB adapter